 Of course this is my top gift recommendation!
 Your home library can never have too many books in the minority language.
 What’s more, the possibilities for exploring with books are endless.
 They are the perfect way to bring in a specific interest of your child – like dinosaurs, astronomy, cooking, or crafting.
 Or they can spark a new interest!
 Books can take you to a new world and let you learn about other cultures, people, and food.
 They allow kids to explore any topic imaginable.

 Puzzles are one of our favorite educational activities.
 Like books, you can find scenes exploring a huge variety of topics – from plants and animals to shapes and colors.
 There are puzzles available in a variety of languages, and of course, puzzles can be appropriate for any age!
-For young learners, try this bilingual animal pairs puzzle or this Spanish alphabet puzzle.
+For young learners, try this sweet Color ‘N Eggs puzzle or Minilingo bilingual memory game.

 My kids look forward to getting their own magazines in the mail each month.
 And I love that with each magazine they are learning so many new things.
 The best part is encouraging their love of reading in both languages!
 We enjoy Highlights and High Five at our house.
 In Spanish, they have High Five Bilingüe.
 We also love the science and nature topics from National Geographic Kids and Ranger Rick in English.
 National Geographic Kids is also available in Spanish.
 Chop Chop is a kids’ cooking magazine with delicious, culturally diverse, and affordable recipes available in both English and Spanish.

-Related post: Find these recommendations and more in Top Spanish Magazines for Kids!
+Related post: Find all of these recommendations and more in Top Spanish Magazines for Kids!

 A Piece of Culture

 The best thing about speaking another language is learning about other people and cultures!
 How could you gift your kids something that will help them learn about a country where they speak your language?
 Something to spark their interest in learning about other cultures.
-Perhaps you could find a kids’ cook book or a new music album?
+Perhaps you could find a kids’ cook book or a new music album (this one links to one of our favorites – 123 Andrés)?
 Check out my music recommendations for some inspiration.
 How about a cultural game or toy from another country?
 Think outside the box!

 These toys are my favorite picks because they encourage open play.
 There’s not just one right way to use them, they can be used differently every day for hours of fun and learning.
 And they can be used to imagine and play in any language!